-In California, child support is calculated using a complex formula that takes into account a variety of factors including: the parents’ incomes (including mandatory deductions for health insurance, retirement, and union dues), the relative amount of time the child spends with each parent, child care costs, and tax deductions for things like mortgage interest.
-California has provided an online child support calculator that you can use to help estimate the amount of payments.
+In California, child support is calculated using a complex formula that takes into account a variety of factors including the parents’ incomes (including mandatory deductions for health insurance, retirement, and union dues), the relative amount of time the child spends with each parent, child care costs, and tax deductions for things like mortgage interest.
+California has provided an online child support calculator that you can use to help estimate the number of payments.

-While the actual calculation is complex, the result is generally that the greater the differences are between the parents’ incomes and time spent with the child, the greater the child support obligation will be for the higher earning parent.
+While the actual calculation is complex, the result is generally that the greater the differences are between the parents’ incomes and time spent with the child, the greater the child support obligation will be for the higher-earning parent.
 As discussed below, however, there may be additional factors that the court takes into account when calculating the final child support obligation.

 Deviations From the Standard Child Support Calculation

 While the amount of child support calculated by the formula is presumed to be correct, there are situations where it is appropriate for the court to deviate from this number.
 Some of the reasons that may warrant an adjustment of the calculated child support payment include situations where:

 · The paying parent has a very high income, and the calculated amount would be more than the needs of the children;

 · The child’s physical custodian is not paying for the needs of the child in line with the amount of time spent with them;

 · The parents share physical custody of the children, but one parent’s housing costs are much more or less than the other;